NikaPanchulidze/ai-agents-dashboard/README.md

 1. Open `lib/api/getActivities.ts`
 2. Uncomment the artificial delay line (shown below)
-3. Restart the dev server if running in production mode

 > **Note:** If using `npm run prod`, you must restart the server after making this change for it to take effect.